Virginia Clean Economy Act

-Passing the Bill
+Passing the bill

 The Virginia Clean Economy Act (VCEA) was introduced to the VA State House by Representative Rip Sullivan and the VA State Senate by Senator Jennifer McClellan.
 Altogether, the VCEA had 31 patrons in the House and Senate, combined.
 At the time of the bill's passing, Virginia was one of 15 states to have a Democratic majority in the state House, Senate, and Governorship.
 It ultimately passed with 53-Y, 45-N, and 1-A in the House and 22-Y to 18-N in the Senate.

-Environmental Coalition
+Environmental coalition

 Virginia is a state physically threatened by climate change in its eastern coast, and economically threatened by climate action in its western mountains.
 Gaining support from a wide range of interests therefore required diverse engagement strategies.
 The Sierra Club, Appalachian Voices, Chesapeake Climate Action Network, Advanced Energy Economy, Southern Environmental Law Center, and other environmental organizations came together as a coalition to gain grassroots support as well as technically write the bill.
 In early 2020, partner organizations organized a lobby day, and a report commissioned by Advanced Energy Economy informed the structure of the bill.

-Opinions on the Bill
+Opinions on the bill

 There is some opposition to the bill from both the political Right and Left.
 There is a concern that the bill will increase rate-payer electricity prices, in large part due to a last-minute bill change, which raised the price of Dominion’s offshore wind project—a price that will fall on rate payers.
 A report from Advanced Energy Economy, however, estimated that over the course of the bill’s life, Virginia families will actually gain $3,500 and that several thousand jobs will be netted.

 Politics

 Parts of the state are threatened by sea level rise and environmental justice concerns, yet it also has strong ties to the fossil fuel industry.
-Passing the Virginia Clean Economy Act (VCEA) in this purple state is a model for making nation-wide climate legislation.
 In the years before the bill passed, several climate activism organizations built grassroots support for clean energy such that when the legislative bodies and governorship were held by Democrats in 2020, the grassroots base could quickly mobilize to pass a renewable energy standard.
-It was the nation's first legally binding, 100% renewable energy standard passed by any state, but the 2021 election of Republican Glenn Youngkin as Virginia's governor and the return of the state House of Delegates to the Republican party has raised questions for the bill's longevity.
-Given that the state's senate remains in Democratic control, market forces are pushing for renewable development, and strong regulations protect the bill, there is little the governor-elect will be able to do to derail the clean energy progress in the state.
-Even still, the bill and clean energy development in Virginia will be important to watch for clues about national clean energy regulation in the future.
+It was the nation's first legally binding, 100% renewable energy standard passed by any state, but the 2021 election of Republican Glenn Youngkin as Virginia's governor and the return of the state House of Delegates to the Republican Party raised questions for the bill's longevity.
+Given that the state's senate remains in Democratic control, market forces are pushing for renewable development, and strong regulations protect the bill, there is little the governor would be able to do to derail the clean energy progress in the state.